 The operation of The Trust's Academies and employment of staff are the responsibility of the Trustees.
 The Trust retains control of the Academies budgets and finances, and monitors these through its Finance Committee.
-Each Academy has two appointed link Trustees.
+Each Academy has two link Trustees on the board.

-Details of the Trustees who served during the year , and to the date these accounts are approved are included in the Reference and administrative details on page 1.
+Details of the Trustees who served during the year, and to the date these accounts are approved are included in the Reference and Administrative Details on page 1.